 One of the beautiful aspects of yoga is the nurturing of the spaces in between.
 The spaces in between the breaths, between the poses, even between the practice and the end: shavasana.

 I remember hearing a quote years ago that said, “God can be found in the space between two breaths.”
 And if you do this yourself, you’ll sense this quiet in the gap.
 It is a place of non-doing and completeness of being.

 These gaps are not only opportunities to slow down, become present, and regroup, but they are also a transition between where you are and where you are going.
 These transitions are important because they signal the end of something and the beginning of something new.

-Yesterday, I woke up overwhelmed and rushed from one task to the next before we even went for our walk and it continued when we got home.
-Typically, once we walk in the door, I thank my dog and my son for our walk and it is the transition from one activity to the next.
+Yesterday, I woke up overwhelmed and rushed from one task to the next before we even went for our walk.
+Then it continued when we got home.
+Typically, once we walk in the door, I thank my dog and my son for our walk.
+It is the transition from one activity to the next.
 It serves as a completion.

-Without it, there is no closure and as I flung myself into the next thing on my To-Do list, it created this momentum of doing without the sense of completing which is overwhelming.
+Without it, there was no closure.
+I flung myself into the next thing on my To-Do list which created this momentum of doing without the sense of completing which is overwhelming.
 The bar just kept getting further away instead of closer.

 It’s the equivalent of having a To-Do list that you keep adding to and never cross off.
 Creating clear transitions is the equivalent of crossing them off.

 There are many ways you can implement this into your life.